ES-DOC/esdoc-technical/docs/web/services/cdf2cim.md

 Once archived the cdf2cim metadata is indexed by the [cdf2cim-indexer](https://github.com/ES-DOC/esdoc-cdf2cim-indexer).
 The indexer is essentially a distributed map reduce job the output of which is a set of CIM simulation documents.

+## Pre-requisites

+1. The [cdf2cim-archive](https://github.com/ES-DOC/esdoc-cdf2cim-archive) repository has been installed upon the machine.

+2. The **CDF2CIM_ARCHIVE_HOME** environment variable has been set.

+3. The [pyenv](https://github.com/pyenv/pyenv) library has been installed upon the machine.

 ## Endpoints

 **https://cdf2cim.es-doc.org**